 An insufficient number of sperm in the semen.
 The condition is also called oligozoospermatism.
 Oligospermia can affect male fertility but depending on the cause, this may only be temporary.
 For example fever, certain drugs, smoking and excess alcohol use may temporarily reduce sperm count. ...more »

 The primary symptoms of oligospermia is sub-fertility or infertility.
 Other symptoms vary depending on the underlying cause of oligospermia.
 In sexually transmitted diseases symptoms can include burning with urination, testicular pain and a thick discharge from the penis.
-With a varicocele, symptoms may include dilated veins in the scrotum ...more symptoms »
+With a varicocele, symptoms may include dilated veins in the scrotum and swelling of the scrotum. ...more symptoms »

 A diagnosis of the oligospermia can easily be missed or delayed because a man can be unaware of the condition until he attempts to make a woman pregnant.
 Embarrassment and not being honest with the health care provider about specific symptoms, such as discharge from the penis, can also delay a diagnosis of an underlying sexually transmitted disease.